sil-dictionary-lexical-services/CheckCrossRefs/README.md

 For the "not found" references, it modifies the marker to include _NF.
 Because the "not found" refs have a different marker from the found ones, they can be imported into a custom field in FLEx.
+(Note that you need to create the custom field in the empty database you will be importing into.)

 Missing targets can be the result of several things:
  - Maybe the word is not in the database at all
  - Maybe the reference has more than one target all in one field:  \va colorise, colourise
  - Maybe the reference is missing a homograph number that is needed
  - Maybe the target is misspelled

-By putting these into a custom field, the linguist can easily find them, and they can decide how they want to fix the missing link.
+If the import specialist puts these into a custom field, the linguist can easily find them, and they can decide how they want to fix the missing link.
 After they fix it, they can delete the contents of the custom field, to make it easier to see which ones have not been dealt with yet.

 SAMPLE FILES:
  There is a folder called SampleData with enough files for you to test this script to see